nodejs/TSC/TSC-Charter.md

 TSC and CommComm will use the `nodejs/admin` GitHub repository to manage shared responsibilities.
 In the event the CommComm and TSC are unable to agree on a decision, the result is _status quo_.
-Such issues may subsequently be escalated to the Board for a final decision.

 ## Section 6.
 Node.js Foundation Operations.